-One technician, whose contract states that he is entitled to receive £10,000, even when the three-year employment period has not elapsed, exclusively in the event of a disciplinary dismissal that is declared or recognised as unfair by a final court judgment, or by an agreement reached through judicial or extrajudicial conciliation before the relevant authorities in each case.
+Likewise, the Company has executed compensation clauses in case of unilateral termination by the Company with three managers and two employees.
+Additionally, there are contracts with two employees which sets a compensation clause in the event of a disciplinary dismissal that is declared or recognised as unfair by a final court judgment, or by an agreement reached through judicial or extrajudicial conciliation before the relevant authorities in each case.